 Previous studies have been shown that the fragmentation process of cell free DNA is not random (36, 37).Our results showed low-pass WGBS for cfDNA tended to capture fragments from repeat regions and HBV integration sites.
 More than 49% of CpGs located in the repeat regions and had a higher sequencing depth.
 When decreasing the sequencing volume, over representing of genomic repeat regions was observed in our data.
 This suggested that the repeat regions could remain adequate sequencing depth in low pass WGBS.
 Since HBV integrations tend to locate at repeat regions, DMCs of advanced HCC patients were also enriched in previously reported HBV integration sites.
 Notably, CpGs near the HBV integration sites were likely to have methylation levels reflecting hypo-methyation status of tumor genome in HCC patients, which can discern the HCC patients from patients in other stages of liver diseases.

 We adopted 100 bp upstream and downstream of HBV integration sites as surrogate regions for plasma hypomethylation analysis in HCC patients.
 Although we chose HBV integration sites as the indicator, it did not mean the analysis was only suitable for patients with HBV infection.
 In our patients we also included 3 patients without HBV infection (P1, P18 and P19; Supplementary Table 2).
 This kind of regions may have some biological features suitable for HBV integrations, and here we also demonstrated their methylation changes may be common in HCC development independent of HBV infection.
-We found hypomethylation in HBV integration regions in some how have higher sensitivity for HCC diagnosis.
-Take P14 as example, according to hypomethylation HBV integration indicator, average methylation level of regions around known HBV integration sites, the value was 67.4% for P14, slightly higher than the cutoff for HCC.
+We found hypomethylation in HBV integration regions in somehow have higher sensitivity for HCC diagnosis.
+Take P14 as example, according to hypo-methylation HBV integration indicator, average methylation level of regions around known HBV integration sites, the value was 67.4% for P14, slightly higher than the cutoff for HCC.
 We followed up this patient and found him diagnosed as HCC within half a year.
 Another hepatitis patient, P2, the proportion of LMRs was 17.8%, and the average methylation level around HBV integration sites was 67.7%; while in the re-visit after half a year, the former value became only 1.1% and the latter one was 69%, seemingly free of HCC risk.
 For a HCC indicator, the most challenging part is to determine cutoffs for candidate diseases, which need a large sample size in further study.
 Nevertheless, our study successfully illustrated it is necessary to monitor the patients with suspicious methylation changes in cfDNA according to multiple indicators to combine their powers together.

 Although we have found some stable pattern at low-pass WGBS, we still need to enlarge sample size to validate the sensitivity and specificity of this pattern to obtain more precise information for HCC diagnosis and surveillance.
 The most challenging part in future attempt is to set the cutoff for disease stage definition, and especially for those with small tumors.
 Furthermore, blood samples from HCC patients at multiple time points were also needed to trace the disease progression.